cmss13-devs/web/rules.md

 ## Rule 0.1 Intent

 Rules are enforced as intended.
 Every example of a rule break cannot be defined as written; therefore, enforcement of the rules is subject to staff interpretation of the rule's intention.
-Staff retain discretion on when a minor rule break can be handled via "In-Character" consequences, by utilizing in-game tools to correct improper behavior, in place of notes, warnings or bans.
+Staff retain discretion on when a minor rule break can be handled via "In-Character" consequences by utilizing in-game tools to correct improper behavior in place of issueing notes, warnings or bans.
 If staff use "In-Character" behavior adjusment, no warning notes and/or bans shall be issued, unless further rule violations take place.

 Some rule breaks like OOC in IC/Netspeak cannot be handled "In-Character" due to their inherent OOC nature.
 Staff members shall not use "In-Character" consequences for major rule breaks such as Mass Grief/ERP/Multikeying.
-Players shouldn't request a staff member to handle things "In-Character" and the final decision rests solely on the staff member conducting the investigation.
+Players shouldn't ask for staff members to handle/not handle things "In-Character".
+The final decision as to how a situation is handled rests solely on the staff member conducting the investigation.

 ## Rule 0.2 Authority